Guinness World Records title attempt

 Does the lesson have to be at a certain time?
 Yes, the mandatory 30 minutes of the lesson must take place between 17:00 and 17:30 UK time on 10th October 2019.

-If you can’t participate at the specified time or date, you will still receive a certificate of participation upon submission of photographic evidence, media release forms and registering your numbers.
+If you can’t participate at the specified time or date, you will still receive a certificate of participation from the organisers upon submission of photographic evidence, media release forms and registering your numbers.

 How long should the lesson last?
 30 minutes.